5 Month Old Sleep Routine: Awake Windows, Naps & Bedtime

 4 month sleep regression, where sleep can feel particularly disrupted.
 As things begin to stabilise again, routines can start to take shape — but flexibility is still key.
 At this age, sleep works best when it is guided by awake windows rather than the clock, with routines acting as a loose framework rather than something rigid.

-How much sleep does a 5 month old need?
+How much sleep does a 5 month old need in 24 hours?

-Most five month olds are aiming for approximately 12–15 hours of total sleep across 24 hours, including both day sleep and overnight sleep.
+Most 5 month olds need approximately 12–15 hours of total sleep across 24 hours, including both day sleep and overnight sleep.
 Some babies sit comfortably at the higher end of this range, while others need slightly less, particularly if they are very alert or developmentally busy.

 Day sleep is typically spread across three naps, with night sleep beginning to lengthen for some babies.